Things to do in Kobe, Japan

 It is located outside Kin no Yu (Arima golden Hot-spring public spa).

 The water is kept at 42.3 degree Celsius, so it’s hot!
 I don’t think any of us lasted longer than one minute.

-The town of Arima Onsen has many small retail shops, restaurants and shrines.
+The town of Arima Onsen has small retail shops, restaurants and shrines.

 11. Nankin-machi – Kobe Chinatown

-The lively streets of Nankinmachi see a constant flow of people, especially in the evening and at night.
+The lively streets of Nankinmachi see a constant flow of people, especially in the evening.
 This is a great place to sample a variety of street food in Kobe, including steamed dumplings, pork buns, Peking duck wraps, noodle soups and deep fried croquettes.